Stephenie Meyer owns these characters. I like to pretend Edward is mine.

 And I embarrass myself, letting out a louder groan than I meant to as I collapse into my easy chair.
 The kid pretends not to notice.
 I want to turn on the TV but somehow I feel it's rude.
 This, in my own house!
 He's staring at me intently, and I have to look away.
 I've never been any good at small talk.

-He's right about that; it's a small school.
-I've never seen anyone stand so still in my life.
-He doesn't twitch, doesn't fidget.
+And the way he holds himself: I've never seen anyone stand so still in my life.
+Doesn't twitch, doesn't fidget.
 I'd swear he didn't even blink until I watched it happen.
 Twice.
 Deliberate-like.

-"You got something you want to ask me, Edward?"
+"You got something you want to say, Edward?"

 "Yes sir, I do."
 He takes a deep breath, swallows, and sweeps the hair out of his eyes.
 He needs a haircut.